Telekaii/CrappySummon/README.md

 # CrappySummon!
-A game idea I had that I never finished due to me not being able to Problem-Solve and just became Yandere Dev.
+A game idea that I had a long time ago that I never finished due to me not being able to Problem-Solve and just became Yandere Dev.
 Still WIP.
 No plans to turn this into a GUI. **CLI ftw**.
 (Although if I find the motivation to learn GUI, expect GUI update.)

 ### **If you want to download this game;**
-- UNIX(-like) Operating System Recommended.
-Completely fine if you don't have it though.
+- No Windows Binaries because Windows bad for CLI.
+Build it on your own if you want to play on Windows.
 - PLEASE Install binaries from [Actions](https://github.com/Telekaii/CrappySummon/actions).

+## BUILDING
+**Requirements: Go** (I'm not joking that's literally it)
+Steps:
+- Clone or Download the repository
+- Open Terminal and do the command ```go build ./...```
+- If you're on a UNIX-like Operating System, you can mess around with GOOS and GOARCH environment variable to build in various different Operating System and Architecture.

 ---